happo/docs/website/docs/browser-updates.md

 diffs.
 Annoying as this might be, it's usually safe to simply accept the report and move on (once you're confident that the changes are solely caused by the browser update).

+### No-diff diffs

+As a result of some browser updates, diffs can appear that aren't showing any pixel differences at all.
+When this happens, the most probable cause is that the underlying browser driver has changed how it creates screenshots, causing different bytes in the captured PNG image than it used to do.
+This confuses Happo's diff resolution, since it relies on computed hashes of the PNG images (known as "bitmap hashing").
+If the hashes are different, Happo assumes the pixels are different.